sachinsenal0x64/mysite/content/pages/contact.md

 2: Don’t contact me about gossip or e-soyleb stuff (especially if it’s about me).
 This includes all “journalists.”<br>

-3: Don’t contact me asking me to shill your product unless it is all free software and you have some comprehension of the themes of my channel.
-It should go without saying that we’re not consoomers here.
+3: Don’t contact me asking me to shill your product unless it is all free & opensource software.